 Other pathways and study options

-If you are seeking a new career direction, considering attending university after time in the workforce or looking to further pursue your interests, our Open Foundation program can help make this happen with guaranteed entry to over 40+ University of Newcastle degrees.
+If you are seeking a new career direction, considering attending university after time in the workforce or looking to further pursue your interests, our Open Foundation program can help make this happen with guaranteed entry to over 40+ degrees.
 Flexible study means you can learn at your own pace, including online, part-time or full-time options.
+This is a free pathway program for people who do not have the qualifications required for direct entry into an undergraduate degree.

-If you did not complete Year 12 or missed the chance to get the marks needed for university entry, our Newstep program offers you the perfect pathway between senior schooling and University, allowing you to apply for entry to degrees at not only UON but other Australian Universities.
+If you did not complete Year 12 or missed the chance to get the marks needed for university entry, our Newstep program offers you the perfect pathway between senior schooling and University, providing you with guaranteed entry to over 40+ degrees.
 Study on-campus at Newcastle or the Central Coast.
+Our free Newstep program offers a guaranteed pathway to an undergraduate degree.
+Newstep is available for students between 18-20 years of age in the year of study.

-Yapug is a pathway designed to help Aboriginal and/or Torres Strait Islander people gain entry into undergraduate degrees, including a pathway into Medicine.
+Yapug is a free pathway designed to help Aboriginal and/or Torres Strait Islander people gain entry into undergraduate degrees, including a pathway into Medicine.
 Start your university experience in a culturally appropriate learning environment, supported by indigenous peers and staff.
 You don't have to meet the requirements for entry to university or have any prior experience.
+To be eligible, you must be over 18 years of age and have confirmation of your indigeneity.
+Yapug offers flexible study options including full-time and part-time study and provides guaranteed entry to over 40+ degrees.

 If you want to study one or more subjects at university without advancing to a degree or diploma you can choose non-award study.
 You can apply for non-award admission as preliminary work for a higher degree, for professional requirements or because of an interest in the area.